Pedestrian struck, critically injured by garbage truck in Somerville

 “It’s crazy because I walk this section every day,” Richard Burpee said.
 “If I’m crossing, is there going to be someone coming up behind me from this way or that way?
 It’s crazy.”

-Surveillance footage shows the truck making a right-hand turn into the intersection where the accident happened.
+Surveillance video shows the truck making a right-hand turn into the intersection where the accident happened.

 The cause of the crash remains under investigation.